emsif84/clustering_ecommerce/README.md

 # 2 Data Structure

-The raw dataset has 1000 entries with 28 columns, which can be divided into demographic, psychological and behavioural columns:
+The raw dataset has 1000 entries with 28 columns, which can be divided into demographic, psychological and behavioural factors:

 1. `demographics`: Gender, Age, Marital, Status, Occupation, Income_Level, Education_Level